owlsdepartment/ovee/docs/components.md

 }
 ```

-`@watchEffect` runs immediately and on a first run do magic with gathering necessary references.
+`@watchEffect` runs immediately and on a first run does magic with gathering necessary references.
 More on that: [@watchEffect](/component-decorators.md#watcheffect)

 You can read more about `reactivity` in [Reactivity overview](/reactivity/overview).